 persist command will return

-(integer) 1 if it completed successfully, indicating that the key will no longer expire.
+(integer) 1 if it is completed successfully, indicating that the key will no longer expire.

 This guide details a number of commands used to manipulate and check key persistence in Redis.
-If there are other related commands, arguments, or procedures you’d like to see outlined in this guide, please ask or make suggestions in the comments below.
+If there are other related commands, arguments, or procedures you’d like to learn about in this guide, please ask or make suggestions in the comments.

 Redis is an open-source, in-memory key-value data store.
 A NoSQL database, Redis doesn’t use structured query language, otherwise known as SQL.
 Redis instead comes with its own set of commands for managing and accessing data.